 - New South Wales, you can check through this website: www.aussiefarms.org.au

 - Queensland: Mainly in the Far North Tableland region

 - Western Australia: Mainly in the South West

-It will be recommended to have a car to work on a dairy farm as you will need transportation to get to the city for shopping.
-In addition, your accommodation, although on the farm might also be too far to go to work by foot.
+It is recommended to have a car to work on a dairy farm since you will need transportation to go to town and do your shopping.
+In addition, your accommodation, although on the farm, may also be too far to walk to work.

 What will you need to start working?